The Ultimate Guide to Category Management

 This is to consider new lines, seasonal lines and new consumer trends.
-This is important to keep up category growth.
+This is important to maintain category growth.

-Reviewing the ROS will help that the range is profitable and includes the best-selling lines.
+Reviewing the rate of sale (ROS) will help ensure that the range is profitable and includes the best-selling lines.
 Moreover, it should also deliver consumer choice.
-Consumer choice should be at the core of category planning decisions
+Consumer choice should be at the core of all Category Planning decisions.

 Track Customer Loyalty

-Key metrics of customer loyalty needs regular monitoring.
+Key metrics of customer loyalty need regular monitoring.
 These will include:

 - Repeat purchases